Bill Idelson

-Bill Idelson (August 21, 1919 – December 31, 2007) was an actor, writer, director and producer widely known for his teenage role as Rush Gook on the radio comedy Vic and Sade and his recurring television role as Herman Glimscher on The Dick Van Dyke Show in the 1960s.
+Bill Idelson (August 21, 1919 – December 31, 2007) was an American actor, writer, director and producer widely known for his teenage role as Rush Gook on the radio comedy Vic and Sade and his recurring television role as Herman Glimscher on The Dick Van Dyke Show in the 1960s.

 Background

 Idelson was born in Forest Park, Illinois, his parents were Russian immigrants.
 He joined the U.S. Navy in World War II and was awarded a Distinguished Flying Cross and four Air Medals as a night fighter pilot.
 He later married actress Seemah Wilder with whom he had three sons, Paul, Howie and Jonathan as well as a daughter, TV writer and actress Ellen Idelson, who died in 2003.

 Idelson died in 2007 from complications due to a hip injury.
 On his death, writer-director Norman Corwin told the Los Angeles Times Idelson was "a luminary, he stood out among the radio comedians."
-Creator of The Dick Van Dyke Show Carl Reiner, said Idelson was "a very subtle actor.
+Creator of The Dick Van Dyke Show, Carl Reiner, said Idelson was "a very subtle actor.
 He made no big movements, and every time you cut to him you could get a laugh."